Gatlinburg, Tennessee, USA town skyline in the Smoky Mountains.

 Gatlinburg

-Visiting the Best Smoky Mountain Small Towns in Tennessee and North Carolina
+Visiting the Best Smoky Mountain Small Towns

-When planning a trip to Tennessee, allow plenty of time to enjoy the many things to do that the Smoky Mountains have to offer.
 The area is rich in culture, history, spectacular mountain views, an array of wildlife, outdoor adventures, interesting excursions, exciting theme parks, plus shopping, dining, and Smoky Mountain distilleries.

 If you plan to stay in Gatlinburg, no matter what time of year you visit, there are things to do and see.
-Whether it’s riding the SkyLift or ice skating at Ober Gatlinburg, your calendar of things to do in Gatlinburg will be full.
+Whether it’s riding the SkyLift or ice skating at Ober Mountain, your calendar of things to do in Gatlinburg will be full.

 Just up the road, Pigeon Forge has its own list of things to do to keep everyone entertained.
 Summer is ideal for cooling off at Dollywood’s Splash Country, riding coasters at Dollywood Theme Park, eating at the Dolly Parton’s Stampede Dinner Attraction, or reliving the elegance of the Titanic with a tour of its 20 galleries featuring hundreds of artifacts.

-Spring blossoms, summer water activities, the fall landscape and the changing of the leaves, and winter festivals make visiting the Great Smoky Mountains a year-round travel destination where you’ll create memories of a lifetime.
+Spring blossoms, summer water activities, the fall landscape and the changing of the leaves, and winter festivals make visiting the Smoky Mountains a year-round travel destination where you’ll create memories of a lifetime.

 Similar Posts